Guikingone/SchedulerBundle/doc/worker.md

 - `getLastExecutedTask`: Return the last executed task or null if none.

+- `getTaskLockRegistry`: Return the task lock registry which contains the lock for each task to execute.

 - `getRunners`: Return the injected runners.

 - `getOptions`: Return the current options of the worker (in the case of a forked one, the forked ones).